canonical/ubuntu-packaging-guide/libraries.rst

 ================

-Shared libraries are compiled code which is intended to be shared among several different programmes.
+Shared libraries are compiled code which is intended to be shared among several different programs.
 They are distributed as ``.so`` files in ``/usr/lib/``.

 A library exports symbols which are the compiled versions of functions, classes and variables.
 A library has a name called an SONAME which includes a version number.
 This SONAME version does not necessarily match the public release version number.
-A programme gets compiled against a given SONAME version of the library.
+A program gets compiled against a given SONAME version of the library.
 If any of the symbols is removed or changes then the version number needs to be changed which forces any packages using that library to be recompiled